MrEn1gma/Writeups/HTB - Cyber Apocalypse/2022/Nuts And Bolts/README.md

 ## Solution
 - This challenge gave me 2 file (1 ELF file written by Rust and source code of chall).
 - It using AES Encryption in mode ECB (line 15-18) to generate random key with 32 bytes.
-Then It will XOR with key and enc_output (after encrypt input by AES)
+Then It will reverse an array or XOR with key and enc_output (after encrypt input by AES).
+- That check (rng.gen<u8>() % 2 == 0) will be decided to reverse an array of AES_Key, AES_enc_flag or XOR with AES_key or AES_enc_flag in 10 times loops.

+  But in source code, we didn't know what value XORed with AESKey in XOR case, so we have to figure out in Rust binary.
+  * First, tracing to `generic_array::transmute::h6493315ee53e554b()`, we'll get an AESKey.

+  * After that, tracing to `nuts_and_bolts::StorageMethod$LT$_$GT$::xor::he5067cd565d835a0()`, we'll get an enc_AES_key.

+  * Finally, XOR both AESKey and enc_AES_key, we'll get a xorkey.